vmware/vic/doc/design/vic-machine/service.md

 ## Overview

-The `vic-machine-{darwin,linux,windows}` command line utilities are used to perform VCH lifecycle operations.
+The `vic-machine-{darwin,linux,windows}` command line utilities are used to perform Virtual Container Host (VCH) lifecycle operations.

-It is desirable to expose this same functionality via a network protocol to allow for a wider range of interaction models, such as the integration of VCH management functionality into web interfaces (includeing the vSphere H5 client).
-A REST API (and, more specifically, an OpenAPI) would be the natural way to do so.
+The `vic-machine-server` exposes similar functionality via a REST API to allow for a wider range of interaction models, such as the integration of VCH management into web interfaces (including the vSphere H5 client).

 ## Design goals and project scope

-It is expected that this API will become a public, documented API at some point in the future (and, to some extent, all APIs are public), but functionality will be delivered incrementally and the first versions will be versioned in a way that communicates breaking changes are expected and backwards compatibility may not be maintained.
+This API will become a public, documented API at some point in the future (and, to some extent, all APIs are public), but functionality will be delivered incrementally and the first versions will be versioned in a way that communicates breaking changes are expected and backwards compatibility may not be maintained.

 The initial priority is for this API to implement sufficient functionality to enable development of a vSphere plugin, as described here: https://vmware.invisionapp.com/share/GDC9QEDAZ.
 This may require functionality which is _not_ currently implemented by the `vic-machine` command line utilities.